 Some caravans have an external gas port for using a barbecue.
 While this is convenient, it is important to observe some extra precautions when using such a device.
-Using an external gas cylinder to supply gas to the caravan through this port is not permitted on Club Sites or at Club events for safety reasons.
+Using an external gas cylinder to supply gas to the caravan through this port is not recommended or permitted on Club Sites or at Club events for safety reasons.

 All LPG appliances and fittings need regular checking and maintenance if they are to remain safe and reliable.
-The Club suitably qualified person in conjunction with the caravan or motorhome’s annual service, preferably at an Approved Workshop.

 Check the appliance manufacturer's literature for specific service, maintenance and care requirements for their equipment.

 LPG properly handled should be safe.
 It is non-toxic and only burns when sufficient air is present, but then it is highly flammable.

 - Always turn off the gas at the cylinder before you travel.

 - Never use a naked flame to look for a leak.
 A pungent smell is added to the gas, which makes it easy to detect any leaks.
 Check all pipe joints using a washing up liquid solution - the gas will bubble past the leak.
 Isolate the supply, preferably at the cylinder, and seek professional help.
 If the leak was internal, open all windows and keep everyone outside.
 The gas is heavier than air and will pool on the floor, which is why you should ensure floor vents remain unobstructed.